Wait, what the heck is Pinterest exactly and why should I care?

 A valid question, one I found myself asking a few weeks back, it seems like there is always another “hot” social media site springing up somewhere that is going to suck even more time and effort out of your day.
 I am here to say that giving Pinterest a chance is actually worth it both from a personal and professional standpoint in this online marketer’s opinion.

 A few key things make Pinterest a very useful space to play and share.
 The most critical, in my opinion, is that it’s SUPER easy to connect and sign up.
 They were very smart basing the account access set up on Facebook and Twitter accounts (you don’t have to have them but it’s much easier if you do).
 Pinterest, to me, is kind of like my hall closet on the internet now.
 Basically Pinterest lets you “pin” any content (well media anyway, images and video) you find on the web and then allows you to put it in a custom category grouping (called boards) of your choice.
 What I did was create some boards to help group together all the assets and activities I participate in as a person and a professional.
 Now I have boards for all the blog posts that I write, all the clients I work with, products I like, places I want to go, cool articles I find by topic, and useful graphics and textures I might want to use in future design work.
 All neatly organized in to nifty little boards (or as I like to think of them as plastic Rubbermaid containers in my internet hall closet).
-Click on the image to the right for a larger view of my board set up.

 Make it easy for people to pin your website content